 2. “And Dust to Dust,” Marvel Super-Heroes Secret Wars #11 (03/85)

-Though commissioned to sell a line of toys, Secret Wars was Marvel’s first big “event” mini-series, and writer/editor-in-chief Jim Shooter was determined to pull out all the stops.
+Though it only existed to sell a line of action figures, Secret Wars was Marvel’s first big “event” mini-series, and writer/editor-in-chief Jim Shooter was determined to pull out all the stops.
 Drop an entire mountain on top of the Hulk?
 Done!
-Have Colossus fall in love with and then mourn the loss of a lover we’ll never hear about again?
+Have Colossus fall in love with and then mourn the loss of someone we’ll never hear about again?
 Done!
 End every single statement in every speech balloon with an exclamation point?
 Done!!!
-Oh, and also Doctor Doom realized his dream of ultimate power by stealing the Beyonder’s omnipotent powers and smites all the super-heroes from afar while they plan their next move.
+Oh, and also Doctor Doom realized his dream of ultimate power by stealing the Beyonder’s omnipotence and smites all the super-heroes from afar while they plan their next move.
 But of course, the heroes come back to save the day, with Cap wielding a broken shield that’s still mighty effective as a weapon despite missing a few pieces from Doom’s attack.

 How’d they fix it?
-Bringing new meaning to deus ex machina, the Beyonder steps into the story, reclaims its power and tells all the heroes they now have the ability to realize their fondest wishes before — zhoop! — he sends them all back to Earth.
+Putting the deus in deus ex machina, the Beyonder steps into the story, reclaims his power and tells all the heroes they now have the ability to realize their fondest wishes before he sends them back to Earth.
 Cap’s only wish: to restore his shield.

-Wow Rating: (mostly because even the 12-year-olds who first read this story back when it came out would have known this series would end with a return to the status quo for our heroes, give or take a black costume or two)
+Wow Rating: (mostly because even the 12-year-olds who first read this story back when it came out would have known this series had to end with a return to the status quo for our heroes, give or take a black costume)